Joserruxo/odin-recipes/README.md

 Hi my name is Jose and this is my first HTML project.
+Welcome.